 So the mushrooms have to go.
 But before we can answer the “how to get rid of mushrooms in yard” question, let’s take a little look at the impertinent invader itself and find out why it might be growing on your lawn in the first place.

 Know your enemy.

-Why Do Mushrooms Grow in My Grass?
+Why Do Mushrooms Grow in My Yard?

 Believe it or not, lawn fungi are already a part of the composition of your soil.
 These fungi help with the decomposition of organic matter.